 Does the Ontario Pesticides Ban permit municipalities to spray Ragweed?

-Yes, the Ontario Pesticides Ban contains exceptions to certain plants to protect public health and safety.
+Yes, the Ontario Pesticides Ban (external link) contains exceptions to certain plants to protect public health and safety.

 How can I get rid of Ragweed?